Officialckazros/owaua/README.md

 MIT.

-Thanks to [Perplexity](https://www.perplexity.ai) for the Agent API.
+Thanks `https://github.com/Perplexity` for the Agent API